Harassment Hazing Lawyers

 Harassment Hazing Law Firm Helping Victims Nationwide

 Last decade, our firm struck at the core of dysfunctional, abusive fraternities with the verdict for the death of Chad Meredith.
 It is still the largest hazing verdict ever handed down by a jury in a hazing case.
 In honor of his memory, Attorney David Bianchi helped draft the Chad Meredith Act—the law that made hazing a felony in Florida.
 Our firm was also instrumental in getting justice against those who killed Andrew Coffey, another young man destroyed by hazing.
-Now our missing is to take our anti-hazing law to the federal level, bringing an end to soft hazing penalties nationwide.
+Now our mission is to take our anti-hazing law to the federal level, bringing an end to soft hazing penalties nationwide.

 When families are robbed of their loved ones by harmful 'leaders' engaging in ritualized abuse, our firm is the one they turn to.
 If your child was harmed or killed by harassment hazing, contact our hazing injury attorneys to review your case.
 We won't let your loss go unanswered.